tmax818/read-notes-well-grounded-rubyist/NOTES.md

 ##=> string_2's id is 47095661996080.
 ~~~

-"Even though these two strings contain the same text, they aren’t, technically, the sameobject.
+"Even though these two strings contain the same text, they aren’t, technically, the same object.
 If you printed them out, you’d see the same result both times ( "Hello" ).
 But the string objects themselves are different.
 It’s like having two copies of the same book: they contain the same text, but they aren’t the same thing as each other.
 You could destroy one, and the other would be unaffected."

 ### 2.3.2 Querying an object’s abilities with the respond_to? method